Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Example Output:

-4. (Optional) You can also look at more detail about the Persistent Volume.
+4. (Optional) You can also view more details about the Persistent Volume.

 kubectl describe pv/test-pv